kredati/cin2999f21/syllabus.md

 * Getting what you need
 * Applying for grants
 * The long view of an academic career trajectory
+* Thinking about alternatives to the academic job market
 * What to produce & when (from now through tenure)
 * Kinds of jobs
 * What does a job ad look like